-- 51. Where the power to search a person under section 195E is exercised, the appropriate officer may, so far as the appropriate officer thinks necessary or expedient for the purposes of seizing property, require the person: - to permit a search of any article with the person; or - to permit a search of the person. - 52.
-A refusal to permit a search may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.31 This would be a criminal matter and is not an issue for, or subject to, this code.
-Officers should be aware of other legislation and codes applicable in these circumstances. - 53.
-The appropriate officer may detain the person to carry out the search, but the intrusion on liberty should be for no longer than is necessary, unless the person is being arrested or detained under another power.
+- 58. Where the power to search a person under section 195E is exercised, the appropriate officer may, so far as the appropriate officer thinks necessary or expedient for the purposes of seizing property, require the person: - to permit a search of any article, with the person; or - to permit a search of the person.

+- 59. A refusal to permit a search may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.35 This would be a criminal matter and is not an issue for, or subject to, this code.
+Officers should be aware of other legislation and codes applicable in these circumstances. - 60.
+The appropriate officer may detain the person to carry out the search, but should be for no longer than is necessary, unless the person is being arrested or detained under another power.